Videos and audio recordings of Ayman al-Zawahiri: August 10, 2008

+A video of al-Zawahiri speaking English was released on August 10, 2008.

 September 9, 2008

-New video released on Al Jazeera condemning Shiite nations for not encouraging jihad and accusing Iran of collaborating with the United States in occupying Iraq and Afghanistan.
+On September 9, 2008, a new video released on Al Jazeera condemning Shiite nations for not encouraging jihad and accusing Iran of collaborating with the United States in occupying Iraq and Afghanistan.

 November 19, 2008

 A video, with English subtitles, was released severely criticizing President-elect Barack Obama.
 He also made references to Malcolm X and said Obama, Colin Powell and Condoleezza Rice fit Malcolm X's description of "house Negroes."
 Additionally, he spoke of American defeat in Iraq and Afghanistan as well as encouraging more resistance to America, the "trespassing Crusader".

 June 2, 2009

-Al-Zawahiri released the message one day before Osama Bin Laden released his message.
+Al-Zawahiri released the message one day before bin Laden released his message.
 In the message, he criticized U.S. President Barack Obama, saying he was not welcome in Egypt, where he went to give a speech.

 July 14, 2009

 In this tape, al-Zawahiri urges Pakistanis to support the Taliban.

 December 14, 2009

 In an audio recording released on December 14, 2009, Zawahiri renewed calls to establish an Islamic state in Israel and urged his followers to “seek jihad against Jews” and their supporters.
 He also called for jihad against America and the West, and labeled Egyptian president Hosni Mubarak, King Abdullah II of Jordan and King Abdullah bin Abdulaziz of Saudi Arabia as the “brothers of Satan.”